Read more about InAlienable.

 CATO estimates that annual death rate from 2003 through 2018 was 2.6 per 100,000.
 Among all full-time workers, the average annual death rate is 3.6 per 100,000.
 Jobs more dangerous (there are many): Logger, roofer, agricultural worker, yard maintenance and landscaping, air conditioner installer.

 [Sort of apples and oranges in comparison, but worth considering that the homicide rate in the United States in 2017 was 5.3 per 100,000.
 Unless you live in Chicago - where the murder rate was 23.2 per 100,000 last year.
-Or, live in one of the 13 cities in the country that than Chicago - for example, St. Louis’ homicide rate is 59.3 per 100,000.
+Or, live in one of the 13 cities in the country that have a higher murder rate than Chicago - for example, St. Louis’ homicide rate is 59.3 per 100,000.
 Logging is still more dangerous than living in St. Louis though.]

 A federal document details plans to build a new training facility for a special response team with U.S. Immigration and Customs Enforcement or ICE.